AldoPadilla/twitter-stream-to-cloudbits/README.md

 Device ID is specific to the cloudBit, while AccessToken is global to the user account, and gives access to all cloudBits on the given account.

-Go to 'src > config.js'
+Go to `src > config.js`
-Place your AccessToken on line 3 'access_token:'''
-Place your Device ID on line 15 'cloudBit:'''
+Place your AccessToken on line 3 `access_token:''` Place your Device ID on line 15 `cloudBit:''`

 #### 4) Choose the handles to listen to

-Place the handles you want to listen for on lines '14, 17, 20'
+Place the handles you want to listen for on lines `14, 17, 20`

 #### 5) Run the server

 1. Be connected to the interwebz
 1. Launch terminal and go to the directory this repo is at 'cd .. ''
-1. Run your Node.js server: '$ node index.js'
+1. Run your Node.js server: `$ node index.js`
 1. It should now be listening to Twitter for your select handles